-- When drizzled on the body, clarified butter can act as a great and soothing massaging oil, which can be used in both the skin and hair.
+- When drizzled on the body, what is clarified butter? can act as a great and soothing massaging oil, which can be used in both the skin and hair.

 - The butter also helps to preserve the natural hydration of your skin and hair.

-- Clarified butter is a commonly used base by ayurvedic practitioners to make medicines.
+- what is Clarified butter?
+It is a commonly used base by ayurvedic practitioners to make medicines.

-- Ayurvedic medicines utilise the clarified butter for the purity and nutritious content found in the butter.
-The sweet smell and easy to digest nature of the butter which makes it helpful for the body to begin a detoxing process.
+- Ayurvedic medicines utilize the clarified butter for the purity and nutritious content found in the butter.
+The sweet smell and easy-to-digest nature of the butter which make it helpful for the body to begin a detoxing process.

 Can I use it on toast and does it taste like butter?

-Clarified Butter can absolutely be used on toast!
-It is a very viable substitute for dairy and can be used on toast for a daily breakfast.
-The high calorie count and nutty aroma is a great combo for those looking to get their daily calorie counts up without the hassle of spending time cooking and preparing meals.
-Clarified butter also helps to control and limit hunger pains due to it’s filling nature.
+what is Clarified Butter? can absolutely be used on toast!
+It is a very viable substitute for dairy and can be used on toast for daily breakfast.
+The high-calorie count and nutty aroma is a great combo for those looking to get their daily calorie counts up without the hassle of spending time cooking and preparing meals. what is Clarified butter? it also helps to control and limit hunger pains due to it’s filling nature.

 Does it taste like regular, dairy butter?